dragonflyoss/Dragonfly/docs/cli_reference/dfget.md

   --dfdaemon            caller is from df-daemon
 ```

-## FILES
+## Files

 ### /etc/dragonfly.conf

-default configuration file for dfget, it configures the address of the supernode.
+This is the default configuration file for dfget, which specifies the address of the supernode.

 ```ini
 [node]